 Trauma, defined as the clinical entity composed of physical injury and the body’s associated response, causes 4.3 millions deaths every year1.
 Almost 10% of the global burden of disease is due to trauma and trauma is the top contributor to the burden of disease in children and adults aged 10 to 49 years2.

 Trauma care is time sensitive and early management of life or limb threatening conditions is crucial.
-Several trauma life support training programs have been developed to improve the early management of patients as they arrive at hospital by providing a structured framework to assessment and treatment3–5.
+Several trauma life support training programs have been developed to improve the early management of patients upon hospital arrival by providing a structured framework for assessment and treatment3–5.

 The proprietary Advanced Trauma Life Support® (ATLS®) is the most established trauma life support training program and more than one million doctors in over 80 countries have been trained in the programme6.
-Uptake in low- and middle income countries (LMIC) has been slow, potentially due to high costs5.
+Uptake in low- and middle-income countries (LMIC) has been slow, potentially due to high costs5.

 The free Primary Trauma Care (PTC) program is the most widely spread alternative programme.
 The goal of PTC is to improve trauma care in LMIC7.
-Like ATLS®, doctors in over 80 countries have been trained in PTC, and the programme has been endorsed by the World Health Organization (WHO), among other international organizations including several professional societies7.
+Like ATLS®, doctors in over 80 countries have been trained in PTC, and the programme has been endorsed by the World Health Organization (WHO), among other international organizations, including several professional societies7.

 There are observational studies indicating that trauma life support training programmes may improve patient outcomes8, but there are no randomised trials3–5.
 We performed a pilot study aiming to assess the feasibility of conducting a cluster randomised controlled trial comparing ATLS® and PTC with standard care.